-BB84 protocol is based on the communication of series of single qubits sent from Alice to Bob, that are stored in photons represented by its polarization states.
-Usually, transmission between Alice and Bob takes place through quantum channels but fiber-optic channels can also be used.
-Alice can use the \textit{vertical/horizontal} or \textit{diagonal} basis of polarization for encoding the information \ie $\big|\uparrow\big\rangle$ for vertical basis, $\big|\rightarrow\big\rangle$ for horizontal basis, $\big|\nearrow\big\rangle$ and $\big|\searrow\big\rangle$ for diagonal basis.
-Let the states $\big|\uparrow\big\rangle\equiv\big|1\big\rangle$ and $\big|\rightarrow\big\rangle\equiv\big|0\big\rangle$ are represented by $\oplus$.
-States $\big|\nearrow\big\rangle\equiv \big|1\big\rangle$ and $\big|\searrow\big\rangle\equiv\big|0\big\rangle$ are represented by $\ominus$.
-The protocol runs as follows: \begin{enumerate} \item The quantum states are encoded using the data bits of Alice with the assigned basis (e.g. $\oplus$ and $\ominus$) and random classical bits (0 or 1).
-Alice sends the encoded quantum states to Bob through any channel which can be attacked by \textit{Eve} for spying.
-Data encoded is in the form $\big|\uparrow\big\rangle$, $\big|\rightarrow\big\rangle$, $\big|\nearrow\big\rangle$, $\big|\searrow\big\rangle$. \item Bob then uses a random basis for measurement of qubits received.
-This the last quantum operation carried out in this protocol. \item Bob then acknowledges to Alice for the qubits that he has received via a public channel. \item Alice and Bob discloses the basis used to encode the data qubits via a public channel.
-When both chooses the same basis, the corresponding measured bits are kept and this data will form the \textit{key}.
-If they chose different basis then the bits will be \textit{rejected} and this process is well known as \textit{sifting}. \item Next, the presence of Eve is checked by revealing a random number of bits encoded by Alice.
-If the detected bits by Bob are same, then there is no interference by Eve and the remaining error free bits are termed as \textit{encryption keys}. \end{enumerate}
+BB84 protocol is based on the communication of a series of single qubits sent from Alice to Bob, that are stored in photons represented by their polarization states.
+Usually, the transmission between Alice and Bob takes place through quantum channels but fiber-optic channels can also be used.
+Alice can use the \textit{vertical/horizontal} or \textit{diagonal} basis of polarization for encoding the information, i.e. $\big|\uparrow\big\rangle$ for vertical basis, $\big|\rightarrow\big\rangle$ for horizontal basis, $\big|\nearrow\big\rangle$ and $\big|\searrow\big\rangle$ for diagonal basis.
+Let the states $\big|\uparrow\big\rangle = \big|0\big\rangle$ and $\big|\rightarrow\big\rangle = \big|1\big\rangle$ be represented by $\oplus$.
+The states $\big|\nearrow\big\rangle = \big|0\big\rangle$ and $\big|\searrow\big\rangle = \big|1\big\rangle$ are represented by $\otimes$.
+The protocol runs as follows: \begin{enumerate} \item The quantum states are encoded using the data bits of Alice with the assigned basis (e.g. $\oplus$ and $\otimes$) and random classical bits (0 or 1).
+Alice sends the encoded quantum states to Bob through any channel that is usually vulnerable to attack by \textit{Eve} for spying.
+The data encoded is in the form $\big|\uparrow\big\rangle$, $\big|\rightarrow\big\rangle$, $\big|\nearrow\big\rangle$, $\big|\searrow\big\rangle$. \item Bob then uses a random basis for measurement of qubits received with basis $\oplus$ and $\otimes$ as shown in \textbf{Fig. \ref{fig:Fig 13}}.
+This is the last quantum operation carried out in this protocol. \item Bob then acknowledges to Alice for the qubits that he has received via a public channel. \item Alice and Bob discloses the basis used to encode the data qubits via a public channel.
+When both choose the same basis, the corresponding measured bits are kept and this data will form the \textit{key}.
+If they choose a different basis then the bits will be \textit{rejected} and this process is well known as \textit{sifting}. \item Next, the presence of \textit{Eve} is checked by revealing a random number of bits encoded by Alice.
+If the detected bits by Bob are the same, then there is no interference by \textit{Eve} and the remaining error free bits are termed as \textit{encryption keys}. \end{enumerate}